 As we innovate, collaboration remains critical.
 Again, we take an integrated approach.

 Suncor works closely with organizations like Canada’s Oil Sands Innovation Alliance (COSIA), Evok Innovations and the Clean Resource Innovation Network (CRIN) on technology solutions that improve environmental performance and reduce costs.
-The Energy Futures Lab, which Suncor co-founded, is an example of social innovation that brings together diverse partners to advance a fit-for-the-future energy system.
+The Energy Futures Lab, which the Suncor Energy Foundation supports and is an original convening partner, is an example of social innovation that brings together diverse partners to advance a fit-for-the-future energy system.
 And our work with groups like the Carbon Pricing Leadership Coalition and Canada’s Ecofiscal Commission is based on a shared understanding of how the economy and the environment are so closely entwined.